-My eyes widened in sheer amazement, as I flipped through the thick-papered, beautifully designed publication– not because a cannabis cooking magazine exists, but because Whole Foods (a very corporate business) is on board with promoting a cannabis-friendly lifestyle.
+My eyes widened in sheer amazement as I flipped through the thick-papered, beautifully designed publication; not because a cannabis cooking magazine exists, but because Whole Foods (a very corporate business) is on board with promoting a cannabis-friendly lifestyle.
 I impulsively purchased Kitchen Toke for a staggering $17 (I didn’t look at the price beforehand, or it may have derailed the moment.)
-But I’m thrilled I did because I feel like I have the best-kept cannabis cooking and culinary secrets.
-Also, supporting journalism in its many forms is critical to our intellectual wellbeing.
+But I’m thrilled I did because it’s loaded with fascinating information– from recipes to profiles to trend stories.
+Also, supporting journalism has never been more important.
+How else will we preserve our intellectual well being?

 “Expect us to be the definitive source in [the cannabis food and culinary] arena, which is particularly important when credible and accurate information is not always in great supply,” reads the editors note.
 “When the facts change and the truth shifts, we’ll be here to help.”

-Right now the cannabis industry couldn’t be filled with more instability.
-From ever-changing laws to lack of research to politics and lobbyists gone mad, it’s hard to know what information is truthful.
-That’s why cannabis journalists– regardless of what portion of the industry they specialize in– are of vital importance because they’re the ones who distribute facts and information to the people.
-Moreover, the food, beverage and culinary sector of the cannabis world is severely underreported, despite being a subculture that blends food and science to create fascinating and delicious medicated masterpieces.
+Right now the cannabis industry is profoundly unstable.
+From ever-changing laws to lack of research to politics and lobbyists gone mad, it’s hard to know what information is accurate and truthful.
+That’s why cannabis journalists are of vital importance: they’re the distributors of facts, news, and information to the public.
+Moreover, the food, beverage and culinary sector of the cannabis industry is severely underreported, despite being a subculture that blends food and science to create delicious medicated masterpieces.

-The quarterly mag also incorporates articles on how to utilize hemp to make foods, like bread, have more nutritional value.
-“A Polish study that appeared in LWT Food Science and Technology, an international journal on food and chemistry, found replacing some traditional flour with hemp flour weakened the structure of gluten-free bread dough, but the hemp protein improved it.”
-The study found that hemp flour also improved the color and flavor of the bread, too, while adding 27.4 percent more protein and almost 500 percent more fiber.
-Crazy, right?
+The quarterly mag also incorporates articles on how to utilize hemp to make foods, like bread, more nutritious.
+Did you know hemp flour can improve the color and flavor of bread, and add 27.4 percent more protein and almost 500 percent more fiber?
+We didn’t either.

-Kitchen Toke is an outstanding highlight of an area of cannabis culture that is still standing in the dark.
-But for it to be sold in Whole Foods is a true sign of the times, and an indicator that the stigma is slowly melting.
-In celebration of the deteriorating stigma, here is a recipe featured in Kitchen Toke:
+Kitchen Toke is an outstanding highlight of cannabis journalism.
+And, the fact it’s sold in Whole Foods is a true sign of the cannabis-friendly times.
+In celebration of the melting stigma, here is a recipe featured in Kitchen Toke:

 Sticky Maple Butter Cinnamon Weed Bread